We’ve been everywhere: Developers all over the world are making a difference

-From Bangalore to Bucharest to Berlin, and many places in between, IBM and its partners hosted several hundred events this year in support of the Call for Code 2019 Global Challenge and the IBM Code and Response program.
+From Bangalore to Bucharest to Berlin, and many places in between, IBM and its partners hosted more than 500 events this year in support of the Call for Code 2019 Global Challenge and the IBM Code and Response program.

 At these events, hundreds of developers have contributed their time and skills to build sustainable open source solutions that can help communities prepare for and recover from natural disasters.
 Some of these tech-based solutions are borne out of developers’ personal experiences with floods, wildfires, or other severe weather experiences – instilling in them a desire to ensure others may avoid what they endured.
 Other ideas came from developers who were inspired to help after seeing the devastating effects on helpless individuals.